 They need to work together to update information in the product information management system.

-In e-Commerce, you need to plan out each step of the customer journey – payment, order pick and pack, dispatch and delivery, returns and queries.
-If any one of those steps go wrong, the customer won’t be happy.
+In e-Commerce, you need to plan out each step of the customer journey.
+That’s payment, order pick and pack, dispatch and delivery, returns and queries.
+If anything goes wrong, customers won’t be happy.

-Managing these steps means pulling in expertise from finance, supply chain, IT and customer service.
-Marketers often don’t understand these areas of expertise.
-People in e-Commerce have to understand them.
-Without them. the e-Commerce system simply doesn’t work.
+Managing these steps means pulling in expertise from other areas like supply chain, IT and customer service.
+Marketers often know little about these areas.
+People in e-Commerce don’t have a choice.
+They have to understand them.
+Without them, e-Commerce simply doesn’t work.

 How do we find, convert and retain more customers?

-What unites marketing and e-Commerce people is the commercial and customer question.
-How you win more customers?
+What unites marketing and e-Commerce people is the question, how do we win more customers?

-You “win” them by finding more customers at the TOFU (where marketing likes to play) and then converting and retaining customers at the BOFU (where e-Commerce likes to play).
+The answer is you “win” them by finding more customers at the TOFU (where marketing likes to play).
+And then converting and retaining customers at the BOFU (where e-Commerce likes to play).

-This “winning” comes when you find the right balance of long-term brand building and short-term sales activation.
+The “win” comes from the right balance of long-term brand building and short-term sales activation.

-E-Commerce is a notoriously competitive space.
-Customers have a huge amount of choice, and switching between offers is easy.
-They are in charge of where and when they buy.
+E-Commerce is competitive.
+Customers have a lot of choice.
+Switching between offers is easy.
+The customer decides where and when they buy.

 Conclusion - Marketing and e-Commerce

-Show how the two skills can work together to meet the overall business goal of satisfying customer needs and wants.
-Show how together, the two skills complement rather than contradict each other.
+Show how the 2 skills can work together to satisfy customer needs and wants.
+Show how together, they complement rather than contradict each other.

-Clearly, that’s not what you want.
-Because when marketing and e-Commerce work together, customers are much happier and so is your bank balance.
+When marketing and e-Commerce work together, customers are much happier.
+So is your bank balance.